Lakewood Dog Bite Injury Lawyers

 • Facial disfigurement

-• Rabies – Rabies is perhaps the most familiar infection with which the public is familiar.
-If a dog is infected, it can spread the infection through its saliva upon biting a victim.
-If a victim contracts rabies upon an attack, typical subsequent symptoms include headache, fever, anxiety, and overall bodily weakness.
+• Rabies — If a dog is infected, it can transmit the infection through its saliva.
+If a victim contracts rabies, typical symptoms include headache, fever, anxiety, and weakness.

 • Pasteurella — Pasteurella is a bacterium that is often found in the saliva of any animal, not just dogs.
 According to the Centers for Disease Control and Prevention (CDC), about three-quarters of injuries from animal bites contain this bacterium.
 Some resulting symptoms are redness, septic arthritis, inflammation, and abscesses.

-• Tetanus – This bacterium exists not just in animal saliva but also in dust or soil.
+• Tetanus — This bacterium exists not just in animal saliva but also in dust or soil.
 Suppose this bacterium enters through a punctured skin injury.
-In that case, some symptoms are headaches, fever, muscle stiffness, seizures, and even tightening of jaw muscles, otherwise known as lockjaw.
+Symptoms include headaches, fever, muscle stiffness, seizures, and even tightening of jaw muscles (or lockjaw).

-Who Is Normally Liable for Dog Bite Injuries?
+Who Can Be Held Liable For Dog Bite Injuries?

-Under California Civil Code section 3342, dog owners are strictly liable for paying for injuries and other losses whether their dog bites a person in public or private places.
-However, there are two notable exceptions to strict liability.
+Under California Civil Code section 3342, dog owners are strictly liable for paying for injuries and other losses, whether their dog bites a person in public or private places.
+However, there are notable exceptions to strict liability.

 The exceptions to strict liability include two scenarios:

-• The plaintiff trespassed on the owner’s property – If the plaintiff trespassed onto the dog owner’s private property and the dog bites them, the owner cannot be held strictly liable for the dog’s actions.
+• The Plaintiff Trespassed on the Owner’s Property — If the plaintiff trespassed onto the dog owner’s private property and the dog bit them, the owner cannot be held strictly liable for the dog’s actions.
 The logic behind this policy is that since the plaintiff is not legally present on the owner’s property, it is unfair to hold the owner strictly liable.

-If someone suffers a dog bite attack, avoiding discussing the legal case with the liable party (i.e., the dog owner) is wise.
-The only necessary discussion with the owner is an exchange of contact information.
+If someone suffers a dog bite attack, avoid discussing the legal case with the liable party (i.e., the dog owner).
+The only necessary discussion with the owner is exchanging contact information.

-A dog bite attorney can benefit the victim in many ways, most notably by helping them receive full compensation for the damages they received in a dog bite attack.
+A dog bite attorney can help the victim pursue fair compensation for their injuries and related losses.
 These damages can be economic or non-economic and include medical fees, lost income, property damage, emotional stress, loss of consortium, pain, and suffering.
-Additionally, in the case of a fatality, the victim’s spouse or children can pursue a lawsuit to receive compensation for their pain and suffering and the victim’s lost income.
+Additionally, in the case of a fatality, the victim’s spouse or children may be eligible to pursue compensation for their pain and suffering and the victim’s lost income.

-Hiring a good Lakewood dog bite lawyer can be daunting, as the emotional stress following the attack can be severe, along with the obvious physical strain the victim endures.
-However, the case can be very complex, so it can be in the victim’s best interest to hire an experienced dog bite lawyer in Lakewood.
-A skilled dog bite attorney can offer the victim many benefits to ensure they understand the legal process.
+A dog bite injury can be daunting, as the emotional stress following the attack can be severe, along with the obvious physical strain the victim endures.
+However, the case can be complex, so it may be in the victim’s best interest to hire an experienced dog bite lawyer in Lakewood.

 Below is a list of services a Lakewood dog bite injury attorney can provide if you suffer an injury:

-• The attorney will calculate a case value, including medical costs, lost income, psychological stress, and other losses the victim has endured due to the injury.
+• Case Valuation — The attorney will assess the value of your claim, including medical costs, lost income, psychological stress, and other losses resulting from the injury.

 Economic Damages

-• Lost income – If you miss work, then you can recover lost income.
-You may be entitled to recover future lost income and earning capacity if you cannot work or your ability to work is affected by your injury.
+• Lost Income — If you miss work, you may be eligible to pursue future lost income and earning capacity if you cannot work or your ability to work is affected by your injury.

-• Medical treatment bills – Various injuries can occur when suffering a dog bite attack.
-Some of these injuries can require medical treatment, and as a result, medical bills can compile.
-Medical bills include emergency room treatment, physical therapy, rehabilitation treatment, surgical procedures, ambulance services, etc.
+• Medical Treatment Bills — Some dog bite injuries require medical treatment, and as a result, medical bills can accumulate.
+These expenses include emergency room treatment, physical therapy, rehabilitation treatment, surgical procedures, and ambulance services.

 Non-Economic Damages

-• Pain and suffering – Victims can be compensated for their mental and emotional pain from an attack.
+• Pain and Suffering — Victims may be able to seek compensation for their mental and emotional pain, which resulted from the dog bite.
 Victims of several dog bite attacks can suffer from anxiety, depression, insomnia, and post-traumatic stress disorder (PTSD).
-Accident victims may also develop a new fear of dogs, leading to diminished quality of life.

 Punitive Damages

-In addition to monetary compensation, your case may qualify for a punitive damage award.
+In addition to monetary compensation, punitive damages may also be available depending on your case’s circumstances.
 Punitive damages do not reimburse the victim for their losses but punish the liable party for their wrongdoings.
-In such a case, the victim must prove the liable party acted in malice or oppression to receive a punitive damages award.
+To seek punitive damages, the victim usually must prove that the liable party acted with malice or oppression, although such awards are uncommon and require clear and convincing evidence.
 Your Lakewood dog bite injury lawyer can help you understand your case’s availability for punitive damages.

 Patricia R.